 I remember a time when I didn’t carry grudges.
 I had the uncanny ability to absorb the most outrageous offenses with barely a flinch and then return unconditional love without resentment.
 In fact, my armor-like invulnerability to pain and my remarkable freedom from bitterness became a curious source of pride.
 I could forgive-and-forget with almost supernatural ease.
 But then something changed all of that.
 A bizarre combination of circumstances I had never faced before.
-First, an offense so great, so destructive, I actually wondered if a person might die from grief.
+First, an offense so great, so destructive, I actually wondered if it were possible to die from grief.
 Second, an apology.
 Not your run-of-the-mill, mealy-mouthed “I’m sorry.”
 But a request for forgiveness laced with such deep, empathetic sorrow, I thought my offender might die with me.
 Still, I struggled to forgive.

 Sorrow weighed heavily on my heart while resentment coiled around my chest like a python.
 To survive, I had to learn why I couldn’t simply shrug off this transgression like I had so many before.
 This forced me to learn about the true nature of forgiveness, and I soon discovered that I had never actually forgiven anyone of anything before.
 Instead, as I examined my past, I discovered a number of clever coping mechanisms in my relationship repertoire.
 Here are a few examples: